kardson/AutoReport/README.md

 ```
 * 7,20 * * * cd [path to your script folder] && source [path to your venv]/bin/activate && python [path to the script folder]/main.py [Your student ID] [Your password] [Temperature] && deactivate
 ```

+## 2. Alternative method
+Check the brach named  ___selenium___  to explore more

+## 3. TODO
+1. Status notification via Telegram Bot
+2. Flask-based backend for Telegram Bot to build an automated check-in service